2 Public cloud images #

 repository.

-Use the drop-down boxes to view images, servers, or both and filter by cloud framework, state, and region.
-You can also search for strings and adjust the number of results shown per page.
+Use the drop-down lists to view images, servers, or both, and filter by cloud framework, region, or image state.
+You can also search for strings and adjust the columns and the number of results per page.

 2.3.1 Images